remind101/e164.js/README.md

 If everything goes well then pump the version and upload back to github.
 At Remind we need to update https://github.com/remind101/e164.rb based off this project.

-Then update the following projects: r101-postoffice, r101-vacuum, r101-api, and r101-whitepages in order to successfully update our infrastructure together (and they must be done together).
+Then update the following projects IN ORDER: r101-whitepages, r101-postoffice, r101-api, and r101-vacuum in order to successfully update our infrastructure.

 ## Examples